 For organisations with more than 199 people, that figure dipped to 67%.
 For organisations with more than 299 people, it dropped to 61%.
 In fact, being able to make a personal assessment of a person’s prior conduct is more influential on colleague trust than a number of other factors.
 We asked study participants to think about asking a colleague to take care of sensitive personal data and what factors would influence whether they would trust them to do so or not.
-The findings revealed that people are more likely trust colleagues they know personally, regardless of their qualifications for handling data or not.
+The findings revealed that people are more likely to trust colleagues they know personally, regardless of their qualifications for handling data or not.

 For example, if you think your status within the organisation means your colleagues will trust you, you’re wrong.
-Job title is of little consequence.
+The job title is of little consequence.
 Just 8% said that was their primary influencing factor for trusting someone.
-The most influential factor in whether your colleagues trust you is your previous conduct, and for that to have an influence, you’ll need a personal relationship with every other person within the organisation, explaining why trust is higher in companies with lower head counts.
+The most influential factor in whether your colleagues trust you is your previous conduct, and for that to have an influence, you’ll need a personal relationship with every other person within the organisation, explaining why trust is higher in companies with lower headcounts.
 Your general demeanour is more influential on trust than your reputation.
 People are more or less likely to trust you according to how they perceive you, rather than how others talk about you.
-Top factors that influence trust between colleagues Please select the factor below that would have most influence on whether you’d trust a colleague to take care of sensitive personal data.
+Top factors that influence trust between colleagues Please select the factor below that would have the most influence on whether you’d trust a colleague to take care of sensitive personal data.

 |Previously witnessed conduct||21.2|

 |Job role/job title||7.9|